GPflow/GPflow/README.md

 GPflow is a package for building Gaussian process models in python, using [TensorFlow](http://www.tensorflow.org).
 It was originally created and is now managed by [James Hensman](http://jameshensman.github.io/) and [Alexander G. de G. Matthews](http://mlg.eng.cam.ac.uk/?portfolio=alex-matthews).
-The full list of [contributors](http://github.com/GPflow/GPflow/graphs/contributors) (in alphabetical order) is Alessandro Davide Ialongo, Alexander G. de G. Matthews, Alexis Boukouvalas, [Artem Artemev](http://github.com/awav/), Daniel Marthaler, David J
- .
-Harris, Eric Hambro, Hugh Salimbeni, Ivo Couckuyt, James Hensman, Keisuke Fujii, Mark van der Wilk, Mikhail Beck, Pablo Leon
+The full list of [contributors](http://github.com/GPflow/GPflow/graphs/contributors) (in alphabetical order) is Alessandro Davide Ialongo, Alexander G. de G. Matthews, Alexis Boukouvalas, [Artem Artemev](http://github.com/awav/), Daniel Marthaler, David J. Harris, Eric Hambro, Hugh Salimbeni, Ivo Couckuyt, James Hensman, Keisuke Fujii, Mark van der Wilk, Mikhail Beck, Pablo Leon-Villagra, Rasmus Bonnevie, Sergio Pascual-Diaz, ST John, Tom Nickson, Valentine Svensson, Vincent Dutordoir, Zoubin Ghahramani.

- -Villagra, Rasmus Bonnevie, Sergio Pascual-Diaz, ST John, Tom Nickson, Valentine Svensson, Vincent Dutordoir, Zoubin Ghahramani.
-GPflow is an open source project so if you feel you have some relevant skills and are interested in contributing then please do contact us.
+ *GPflow is an open source project.
+If you have relevant skills and are interested in contributing then please do contact us (see ["The GPflow community" section](#the-gpflow-community) below).*

 ## What does GPflow do?